BaibhavTiwari/Imagify/readme.md

 npm install
 ```

-TO start the server run the following command in your terminal
+To start the server run the following command in your terminal

 ```bash
 npm start